cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 | `include::file.adoc[tag=name]` | Include only a tagged region | [&rarr; Docs](https://docs.asciidoctor.org/asciidoc/latest/directives/include-tagged-regions/) |
 | `include::file.adoc[leveloffset=+1]` | Shift the included content's heading levels | [&rarr; Docs](https://docs.asciidoctor.org/asciidoc/latest/directives/include-with-leveloffset/) |

-In a **CIMTool** master document — content you author yourself — `include::` directives are written project-root-relative using the `{docdir}` attribute (or path attributes derived from it, such as `{includedir}` and `{profilesdir}`).
+In a **CIMTool** master document, content you author yourself, `include::` directives are written project-root-relative using the `{docdir}` attribute (or path attributes derived from it, such as `{includedir}` and `{profilesdir}`).
 This is how a master document pulls in both hand-written narrative and generated profile documentation:

 ```asciidoc
 include::{docdir}/Documentation/Includes/introduction.adoc[]